arkapriyathecoderinprogress/BrainTumorDetectionVGG16/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as long as the original license terms are respected.

+## Contact

+For any questions or inquiries, please contact [chandaarkapriya@gmail.com].